INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/predictive_modeling_module_intro.md

 developed using tabular data.
 We will present this pipeline in a progressive way.
 First, we will make an analysis of the dataset used.
 Subsequently, we will train our first pipeline with a subset of the dataset, containing only numerical feature.
-Finally, we will extend our pipeline to use heterogeneous type of data, i.e. numerical and categorical data.
+Finally, we will extend our pipeline to use mixed type of data, i.e. numerical and categorical data.

 ## Before getting started